OpenGVLab/InternImage/README.md

 - 🏆 **Achieved `65.5 mAP` on the COCO benchmark dataset for object detection, the only model that exceeded `65.0 mAP`**

 ## News
+- `Apr 12, 2023`: 🚀 Integration of [Deepspeed](https://github.com/microsoft/DeepSpeed) is added to classification for low-cost training.
 - `Mar 14, 2023`: 🚀 "INTERN-2.5" is released！
 - `Feb 28, 2023`: 🚀 InternImage is accepted to CVPR 2023!
 - `Nov 18, 2022`: 🚀 InternImage-XL merged into [BEVFormer v2](https://arxiv.org/abs/2211.10439) achieves state-of-the-art performance of `63.4 NDS` on nuScenes Camera Only.